davis-hoover/opencpi/tools/ocpidoc/ocpi_documentation/rst_templates/default-rcc-worker.rst

 ``%%NAME-CODE%%`` %%AUTHORING_MODEL%% Worker
 ============================================
-This document is generated from the worker's metadata and not from an authored documentation file.
+This document is generated from this RCC worker's metadata and not from an authored documentation file.

 Detail
 ------